-Picker and Packers (also known as Pick Packers) generally work in warehouse environments for retail, logistics, wholesale or manufacturing.
-They pull merchandise from the shelves and packers prepare items for shipping.
+Pickers and Packers (also known as Pick Packers) generally work in warehouse environments for retail, logistics, wholesale or manufacturing.
+They pull merchandise from shelves and prepare items for shipping.

-If you’re organised, physically fit and interested in a career that’s face paced and will keep you active, then working as a Pick Packer could be worth investigating.
+If you’re organised, physically fit, and interested in a career that’s face paced and will keep you active, then working as a Picker and Packer could be worth investigating.

 - Reliable, punctual, efficient, and organised with great attention to detail

-- Willing to work flexible work hours (shifts), in a dynamic environment
+- Willing to work flexible work hours or shifts in a dynamic environment

 - Physically strong and fit, with a good work ethic